 Excess fat is removed through tiny openings with a very small stainless steel cannula.
 The cannula is connected to a powerful suction pump and inserted through these openings.
-Because the cannulas are so small, there is virtually no discomfort, recovery time is lessened, and a better cosmetic result can be achieved.
-Additionally, Dr. Schlessinger has the finesse to get out just the right amount of fat so your results look good.
+Because the cannulas are so small, there is virtually no discomfort or bruising and recovery time is lessened, leading to a better cosmetic result.
+Additionally, Dr. Schlessinger has the finesse and experience to get out just the right amount of fat so your results look best for you.

-Why should you consider tumescent liposuction at Skin Specialists?
+Why should you consider tumescent liposuction at Schlessinger MD?

-Dr. Joel Schlessinger studied this special liposuction with the dermatologist who developed it more than 10 years ago and has performed thousands of procedures - making him one of the most experienced tumescent liposuction surgeons in the country.
+Dr. Joel Schlessinger studied this special liposuction with the dermatologist who developed it and has performed thousands of procedures – making him one of the most experienced tumescent liposuction surgeons in the country.

-The new SmartLipo tumescent technique, as practiced at Skin Specialists in Omaha, Nebraska, offers these significant improvements over earlier methods.
+The SmartLipo tumescent technique, as practiced at Schlessinger MD in Omaha, Nebraska, offers these significant improvements over earlier methods.

 - It is considered the safest method.
 Only a local anesthetic is necessary.
 This allows for a comfortable and relaxed atmosphere during the entire procedure and a quicker recovery.

 - It allows for the removal of larger amounts of fat with smoother, more natural results.